lontiplatform/martini-docker-stack-template/README.md

 This will:

 * Start Martini on ports **8080 (HTTP)** and **8443 (HTTPS)**
-* Start example databases on their default ports (e.g., PostgreSQL on 5432, Cassandra on 9042)
+* Start the databases that you have enabled in the docker-compose.yml configuration on their default ports (e.g., PostgreSQL on 5432, Cassandra on 9042).

 To stop the stack: